 Erin Reis is a bay area vocalist, actress, director and private vocal instructor with 15+ years of performance experience in Musical Theatre, and about a decade of experience in teaching music.
 She holds her Bachelor of Arts degree in Theatre Arts and Music from San Francisco State University and runs a private vocal studio in the East Bay.
 Over the years Erin has performed in over 35 Musical Theatre productions in the San Francisco Bay Area and has worked with a wide variety of Theatre companies, including DMT, SBMT, PCRT, Stage1, Tri-Valley Rep, The Victoria Theatre and GSTP.

 Erin has received recognition for such roles as Luisa in The Fantasticks (Outstanding Actress in a Leading Role, Stage1 Theatre), Miss Dorothy in Thoroughly Modern Millie (Outstanding Actress in a Supporting Role, Stage1 Theatre), The Argus Award for Outstanding Chorus Member in a Musical (2003) and Best Solo Vocalist in Disney’s Magic Music Days (2004).
-Last year she had the pleasure of portraying Eliza Doolittle in South Bay Musical Theatre’s production of My Fair Lady and most recently Erin was in The Douglas Morrisson Theatre’s production of Once Upon A Mattress seen as the Lady Larken.
+In 2017, she had the pleasure of portraying Eliza Doolittle in South Bay Musical Theatre’s production of My Fair Lady and most recently Erin was in The Douglas Morrisson Theatre’s production of Hello Dolly as Irene Malloy.

 Stay tuned for current news and events!